Martial Arts

 Equestrian

-Horses played a major part in the Middle Ages, and that role is not forgotten in the SCA!
+Horses played a major part in the Middle Ages, and that role is not forgotten in the SCA.

 In SCA Equestrian Activities we practice the games of skill that squires and other mounted warriors would have learned in the medieval period.